Traveling Internationally For The First Time As A Married Couple

-It is time to toast to embarking on a marriage journey with a wonderful trip that you take away from home.
-If you decide to travel internationally to seek adventure for the first time as a married couple, culinary palettes, and interesting cultural dynamics, which tease your taste buds might be waiting for you.
+It is time to toast to embarking on a marriage journey with a wonderful trip.
+If you decide to travel internationally to seek adventure for the first time as a married couple, interesting things might be waiting for you.

 If, since you were born, you have never traveled internationally, it might feel not very safe to go on a flight or a ship cruise.
 The fear should not be a hindrance to your enjoyment and adventure.
 Remember, you have just walked down the aisle and promised that you would forever be by your partner’s side.

 Just the way you were brave enough to fall in love, declaring a commitment to one another, you should not be afraid to throw yourself, out of your comfort zone when it comes to traveling.
-With a travel buddy that will be there for you throughout your life, it is going to be a memorable trip that you will be able to narrate to your generations to come.
+With a travel buddy that will be there for you throughout your life, it is going to be a memorable trip.

-- Your paperwork has to be sorted out: The truth is that talking about paperwork is not a sexy topic, but it will make your international traveling for the first time easy.
-You will require to have a passport to leave your country, and from the time you apply to the time it is to be approved, you need to give yourself at least two months.
+The truth is that talking about paperwork is not a sexy topic.
+However, it will make your international traveling for the first time easy.
+You will require to have a passport to leave your country.
+From application to approval, you need to give yourself at least two months.

-According to travel experts, the passport is the most important document that you have to pack, and you will need to handle it with care.
+According to travel experts, the passport is the most important document that you have to pack.
 Depending on the country in which you are adventuring, you might require a visa to gain entry.

-Ensure to research before booking so that you understand the costs that are associated with and the waiting period.
+Ensure to research before booking so that you understand the costs and how long is the waiting period.
 While there are countries in which it is easy to obtain a visa, others have a long waiting period.

-Though it is very hard for your passport to get stolen, traveling with caution should be exercised so that you have a back for all the documentation just in case.
-Make a few copies of your passport and other important documents; one should be on you, one saved on your phone while the other one should be with a friend or relative whom you trust back at home.
+Though it is very hard for your passport to get stolen, traveling with caution should be exercised.
+Make sure to have a back up for all the documentation just in case.
+Make a few copies of your passport and other important documents.
+One should be on you, one saved on your phone while the other one should be with a friend or relative whom you trust back at home.
 It is also important that you print other information in case there will be a need to check on it, and you don’t have phone service.
 It includes flight information, hotel reservation, tour booking, and anything else.

 There is a need for a general understanding of what both of you are thinking regarding the expectation of spending that is discretionary before you leave for your honeymoon.
-It might good to have an emergency fund as you might not predict what is ahead of you, and having some spare money will get you out of any sticky situation.
+It might be good to have an emergency fund.
+Moreover, it can be hard to predict what is ahead of you.
+Thus, having some spare money will get you out of any sticky situation.

-It is hard for honeymoon plans to go astray, but at times it does happen, and you should be prepared for anything.
-It could be as simple as putting some money aside in the event a flight is canceled or a hotel reservation change at the last minute.
-It is common to have misplaced or lost luggage, and thus, you will want to have the necessities in case of an off chance that you are missing clothing or toiletries for part of your trip.
+It is hard for honeymoon plans to go astray.
+However, at times it does happen, and you should be prepared for anything.
+It could be as simple as putting some money aside in the event of a flight cancellation or a hotel reservation change at the last minute.
+It is common to have misplaced or lost luggage.
+Thus, you will want to have the necessities in case of an off chance that you are missing clothing or toiletries for part of your trip.

 Everything you do should be tentative to leave room for surprises and spontaneity.
-There should be free time to sleep in late, to explore, stay in bed the entire day, or lose yourself in the city, as they are some of the special ways you can connect in your romantic getaways.
+There should be time to sleep in late, stay in bed the entire day, or lose yourself in the city.
+These are some of the special ways you can connect in your romantic getaways.